Utah Court Records

 The Utah State Prison System

 The Utah prison system consists of two major detention facilities under the management of the Utah Department of Corrections.
 These facilities can cater to approximately 5,600 male and female inmates, and the infrastructure sits at suitable sites in the city.
 The Utah Department of Corrections is also responsible for rehabilitating and reintegrating inmates into society, but this is only achievable because there are other divisions.
-The Division of Prison operations oversees inmates’ activities in the two primary correctional facilities and contracts county jail facilities for detention if the need arises.
+The Division of Prison Operations oversees inmates’ activities in the two primary correctional facilities and contracts county jail facilities for detention if needed.
 Also, adult probation and parole are the responsibility of the Probation and Parole Division since the unit controls the preparation of reports on inmates for courts and the state’s board of pardon and parole through law enforcement officers.
-Other divisions like the programming, administrative, training, and correction unit also play significant roles in the Utah penal system, following Utah Code Title 64, Chapter 13.
+Other divisions, such as the programming, administrative, training, and correction unit, play significant roles in the Utah penal system, following Utah Code Title 64, Chapter 13.

-Unlike most states, jail and prison have different functions in Utah.
-In jail, the infrastructure and the provisions for security and upkeep made by the state are only to detain offenders for a short period.
-Incarceration in jail could mean that an offense is going through scrutiny, and the offender is to be reprimanded until proven guilty or otherwise.
-The Sheriffs manage most jails in Utah operated by counties.
+Unlike most states, jails and prisons have different functions in Utah.
+In jail, the infrastructure and provisions for security and upkeep made by the state are only to detain offenders for a short period.
+Incarceration in jail could mean that an offense is being scrutinized, and the offender is to be reprimanded until proven guilty or otherwise.
+Sheriffs typically manage most jails in Utah that are operated by counties.

 By contrast, prisons play a different role in the incarceration process of convicted criminals.
-In Utah, the prison authority makes an effort to rehabilitate and educate inmates before reintegration into society.
+In Utah, the prison authority tries to rehabilitate and educate inmates before reintegration into society.
 In Utah, prisons are operated by the state, unlike jails, and possess more extensive infrastructure for detention with maximum security and basic amenities like food, clothing, and health care.

 How Many Prisons are in Utah?